Iranian oil bourse: Opening

-February 17, 2008: The Iranian Oil Bourse was inaugurated in a video conference ceremony from the capital Tehran attended by ministers of oil, finance and economic affairs as well as chairman of Iran's Stock Exchange and a number of other officials and financial experts.
+February 17, 2008: The Iranian Oil Bourse was inaugurated in a video conference ceremony from the capital Tehran.

-The transactions will be made in Iranian rial, yen, euro and other major currencies.
-The Iranian Oil Bourse will probably accept Russian ruble as well.

 The first transaction of the IOB took place at 9:30 the following morning, when 2200 tonnes of low-density polyethylene (LD-PE), held in 100 tonne cases, were traded.

 November 2008: According to Chairman of Board of Directors for Iranian Oil Bourse Mehdi Karbasian ever since the launch of the first phase of the bourse, transactions worth over $1.5 billion have been made on different oil and petrochemical products.

 October 2009: IRNA reported that "National Petrochemical Company's Managing Director Adel Nejad-Salim said in the opening ceremony that all petrochemical products will be gradually offered on the market."
 In the first phase, only petrochemical products such as polyethylene and methanol were traded on a spot basasis and in Iranian Rial.
-However, with the completion of the second phase, crude and by-products of oil can also be traded on the exchange in both Iranian Rial and Euro.

 November 2009: IME reported that "the international trading floor of crude oil and petrochemical products in the Kish Island was put into operation."